Central limit theorem for first-passage percolation time across thin cylinders: Introduction

 \subsection{Structure of the paper}

-The article is organized in the following way.
+The article is organized as follows.
 In Section \ref{sec:main} we state a general result that encompasses Theorem~\ref{thm:mainfpp1}.
 In Section \ref{sec:mean} we prove the asymptotic behavior of the mean of $a_n(G_n)$.
 Sections~\ref{sec:varlbd} and \ref{sec:pfmbd} contain, respectively, the lower bound for the variance and upper bounds for general central moments of $a_n(G_n)$.
 In Section~\ref{sec:maingr} we prove the generalized version of Theorem~\ref{thm:mainfpp1}.
-Finally in Section~\ref{sec:fixedg} we consider the case of first-passage time across $[0,n]\times G$ when $G$ is a fixed graph.
+We consider the case of first-passage time across $[0,n]\times G$ when $G$ is a fixed graph in Section~\ref{sec:fixedg}.
+All the results till Section~\ref{sec:fixedg} are unconditional.
+However, when $G_{n}=[-h_{n},h_{n}]^{d-1}$ one can prove the CLT for a wider range of $h_{n}$ under a few natural but unproved assumptions.
+In Section~\ref{sec:clt_ht} we state the CLT under the assumption of existence of fluctuation and transversal exponents, positive curvature of the limiting shape, etc. and we prove the stated results in Section \ref{sec:pclt}.
+In particular, we show that the CLT holds all the way upto the height of the unrestricted geodesic under those assumptions in dimension $2$ and $3$.
+Finally in Section~\ref{sec:num} we present the numerical results.